-Leadership Academy trainings are always held on the last Friday of the month.
+Leadership Academy trainings are always held on the fourth Friday of the month.
 To receive the monthly announcements and RSVP information, please contact email@example.com to be placed on the email list.

-Applications for the Peer Specialist Mental Health Certificate Program Winter 2020 Advanced Course are currently OPEN.
-You may download the flier and application packet below for more information.
+Applications for the Peer Specialist Mental Health Certificate Program are currently CLOSED.
 Please contact firstname.lastname@example.org with any additional questions or to get on the email list for future application releases.

 Frequently Asked Questions

 What’s the difference between the entry and advanced course?

 The entry course is designed for people who are new to the field of peer counseling and introduces them to the basic principles and subjects of the field.
 The advanced course is designed as continuing education for people who are already working as peer providers or in mental health settings.
 However, some people with many years of work in the field have also taken the entry course and said that they benefited from the formal training, so it is a matter of individual preference.